 In 2013, Disney’s Frozen became the highest grossing animated film of all time.
 Advancements in computer animation have opened the doors for studios like Pixar, DreamWorks, and Disney to become powerhouses in the film and animation industry.
 But with technology constantly evolving, it begs the question, has traditional, hand-drawn animation become a thing of the past

 It’s no surprise for decades the psychology of color has been evident in design.
 Color plays a significant role in so many marketing touch points including logos, product packaging and website design.
+How color is used and what colors are used in a design can literally raise blood pressures, cause tension, sway a mindset or even change one’s appetite.

 There is a false sense that sticking a photo, any photo, on something gives it more value.
 We have access to billions of photos with the rise of stock photography.
 Heck, it can be easy and cheap so why not.
+Let’s step back and take a look at what stock photos are and what photography says about your brand.
+Stock images are photographs that already exist and are licensed for a specific use.
+It often replaces the need of hiring a photographer.
+Stock photos are licensed either as rights managed (RM) or royalty free (RF).

 Microsoft Powerpoint and its counterparts are spoken of in hushed whispers among graphic designers.